bumperactive-com/how-to/bicep-usage.md

             + This store is in **maintenance mode**
             ![](images/bicep-usage2.png)

-    + *Product Index*
+    + ***Product Index***
         - Here you can see a list of all active products, product templates and sample products.

             + This is an active, **visible** product.
             ![](images/bicep-usage3.png)

-                - Notice the blue eye.
+                - Notice the blue icons.
-                - Like on BigCommerce, the blue eye means the product is visible on the storefront.
+                    + Like on BigCommerce, the blue eye means the product is visible on the storefront.
-                - The blue star means this is a *Featured Product*
+                    + The blue star means this is a *Featured Product*
-                - Both icons can be toggled on/off with a click.
+                    + Both icons can be toggled on/off with a click.

+                - The encircled number indicates the base price for the product.

+                - Click the *Edit This Product* button to view/edit this product in greater detail.
+                - Click the *View on Store* button to view the product on the storefront.

+                - Click the *Enable Preorder* button to assign a preorder date to the product.
+                - +[add screenshot]+

             + This is an active, **hidden** product.
             ![](images/bicep-usage4.png)

                 - Notice the orange eye and muted color.
-                - Hidden products will always appear dim.
+                    + Hidden products will always appear dim.

             + This is a **preorder** product.
             ![](images/bicep-usage5.png)

-                - Notice the reddish color.
+                - Notice the reddish color and preorder date.
-                - This color will always correspond to preorder products.
+                    + This color will always correspond to preorder products.

+                - Click the *Disable Preorder* button to remove preorder status from the product.
+                    + The page will reload and this product tile will have changed color.

             + This is a **product template**.
             ![](images/bicep-usage6.png)